shawnsandy/img-fly/README.md

 ### Presets

-You can also use preset img parameters in the config `app/imgfly.php` to dynamically resize image on the fly.
+You can also use preset to dynamically resize image on the fly.
+Parameters are set in the config `app/imgfly.php`

-- Publish the config filr
+- Publish the config file

 ``` text